 For finishing monogrammed pieces, you’ll find instructions on several peripheral techniques, including hem stitching…

 Finally, you’ll learn how to care for your monogrammed pieces, from washing to ironing to storing safely.

 The last section of the book is dedicated to a few projects you can create to show off your new monogramming skills.
 These projects include a pillow, a sheet, cushions, lavender sachets, a blanket, a handbag (the one displayed on the original cover), and a christening shawl.

 Where to Find It

-Worldwide, you can order Monograms: The Art of Embroidered Letters through Book Depository, with free shipping worldwide, for $31.35.
+Worldwide, you can order Monograms: The Art of Embroidered Letters through Book Depository, with free shipping worldwide.

 This article features affiliate links for both book sources, which means Needle ‘n Thread receives a small commission for any purchase made through those links, with no added expense to you.